Hunting for Apartments in Gainesville

-This guide is brought to you by the team of Local Experts at Swamp Rentals, a local guide created by a group of UF Gator grads that makes it easy to find apartments in Gainesville that fit your lifestyle and budget.
+This Gainesville apartment guide is brought to you by the team of Local Experts at Swamp Rentals.
+This local online apartment search was created by a group of UF Gator grads who know the Swamp better than anyone, making it easy to find apartments in Gainesville that fit your lifestyle and budget.

 Evaluating Your Apartment Needs

-Apartment Size: The first thing you should identify for your search is the number of bedrooms and bathrooms required in your Gainesville apartment.
+· Apartment Size: The first thing you should identify for your search is the number of bedrooms and bathrooms required in your Gainesville apartment.
 Do each of your children need their own bedroom?
 Will you be living alone?
-Perhaps a 2 bedroom apartment would be the best fit so you have space for extra storage, a home office, or for visiting guests.
+Do you need extra storage or space for a home office?

 There is no shortage of apartment communities and rentals in Gainesville, so there’s no need to rush before having weighed all of your options.
 If you’re a little late to the game, don’t panic!
 There are plenty of apartments in the area that have openings consistently throughout the year as residents come and go.
 Do keep in mind that apartment communities operating on a specific lease term may have strict move-in and move-out dates, especially to prepare for students coming back to Gainesville after the summer break.

-· Students looking for off-campus housing should expect to sign a lease that begins at the start of the school semester: in August, January, or June.
-The most popular move-in date for Gainesville student housing is mid-August just before the Fall semester starts.
+· Students looking for off-campus housing should expect to sign a lease that will begin at the start of the school semester: in August, January, or June.
+Mid-August, just prior to the start of Fall semester at UF or Santa Fe College, is the most popular move-in date for students.
 For an August move-in date, you should plan to sign a lease as soon as January but should have your place reserved before the end of May as many of the top apartment options in Gainesville will start selling out around this time.

 · Non-students looking for conventional housing should start apartment hunting as much as 6 months before the desired move-in date.
-Non-student apartments in Gainesville have lease openings throughout the year and should know their availability 60-90 days before your move-in date.
-We recommend you amp up your search 90 days out, and plan to sign a lease during the 30-60 day window before your move-in date.
+Conventional properties have lease openings throughout the year and should know their availability 60-90 days before your move-in date.
+We recommend you amp up your search 90 days out, and plan to sign a lease during the 30 to 60-day window before your move-in date.